On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

 It is clear that $P$, $Q$, and all products thereof have real trace.
 However, suppose they both preserve a Hermitian form

 so that $P^\dagger H = H P^{-1}$ and $Q^\dagger H = H Q^{-1}$.
 Matching elements shows that $h_{11}=0$, implying $h_{12}\neq 0$, as well as $\ovl{z}_ph_{12} = -z_p \ovl{h}_{12}$ and $\ovl{z}_qh_{12} = -z_q \ovl{h}_{12}$.
-These conditions can only be met if $z_p\ovl{z}_q\in\Real$, and we reach a contradiction.
+These conditions can only be met if $z_p\ovl{z}_q\in\RR$, and we reach a contradiction.

-Over the next few lemmas, we demonstrate that, by and large, this is the \emph{only} way for the converse of Lemma~\ref{lem:realtraces} to fail.
-As a first step, if we restrict ourselves to three-element-generated groups acting irreducibly on $\Comp^2$, the converse holds.
+We first demonstrate that reducible monodromy groups (like \eqref{eq:reducible_fail}) are the only context in which the converse of Lemma~\ref{lem:realtraces} can fail.
 As discussed above, the next two results---Lemma~\ref{lem:gt2} and Proposition~\ref{prop:general}---follow from the work of Morgan and Shalen~\cite[Prop.~III.1.1]{Morgan1984} and Goldman~\cite[Thm.~4.3]{Goldman1988}.
-Even still, in order to generalize to Theorem~\ref{thm:verygeneral} below, we require a \emph{constructive} proof of these statements; that is, given matrices $P,Q,R\in\op{SL}(2,\Comp)$, we must identify the particular Hermitian form $H$ they preserve.
-We carry out this program below:
+Even still, in order to generalize to Theorem~\ref{thm:verygeneral} below, we require a constructive proof of these statements; that is, given matrices $P,Q,R\in\SL(2,\CC)$, we must identify the particular Hermitian form $H$ they preserve.

-\begin{lemma} Fix matrices $P,Q,R\in\op{SL}(2,\Comp)$ with $\tr(P)\neq \pm2$, and let $G$ be the group generated by $\{P,Q,R\}$.
-Suppose the natural representation of $G$ on $\Comp^2$ is irreducible.
+\begin{lemma} Fix matrices $P,Q,R\in\SL(2,\CC)$ with $\tr(P)\neq \pm2$, and let $G$ be the group generated by $\{P,Q,R\}$.
+Suppose the natural representation of $G$ on $\CC^2$ is irreducible.
 Then $G$ is unitary if and only if